lovexyn0827/MessMod/README.md

 - `BLOCK_EVENT`: When block events are going to be updated.
 - `ENTITY`: When entities are going to be processed.
 - `TILE_ENTITY`: When block entities are going to be processed.
+- `DIM_REST`: When all block entities are processed.
-- `TICKED_ALL_WORLDS`: When all worlds got ticked and the asynchronized tasks like inputs of players haven't got processed.
+- `TICKED_ALL_WORLDS`: When all worlds are ticked and the asynchronized tasks like inputs of players haven't got processed.
 - `SERVER_TASKS`: When asynchronized tasks like player inputs are going to be processed.
-- `REST`: When all asynchronized tasks got processed.
+- `REST`: When all asynchronized tasks are processed.

 ##### `/entitysidebar remove <name>`